 How to Create a Simple Infographic Using Free Tools?

 Now let's come to the real business.
-As of now, I have talked about the importance of infographics in your email marketing campaign.
+As of now, we have talked about the importance of infographics in your email marketing campaign.
 But, how are you supposed to create one?
 Well, there are so many options for you.
 The most painless option is a paid plan.
 You can invest around $100-$500 per infographic based on complexity.
 Or, you may want to create by yourself.

 Here are top 7 infographic tools you may use to create one:

 There are lots of tools & you don’t have any idea where to start?
-No worries, I will show you the way & you don’t need to have advanced knowledge of Photoshop or illustrator.
+No worries, we will show you the way & you don’t need to have advanced knowledge of Photoshop or illustrator.

 Okay, let's get started & make your very own infographic in 2 simple steps using Canva.